 Reducing Heat Penetration

 The key to keeping your home cool with window treatments is to reduce radiant heat from the sun.
 You may think those sheer treatments that allow circulation will keep temperatures down, but that isn’t always the case.
-It also doesn’t work to use plain dark window treatments that will only heat up by absorbing solar energy.
+It also doesn’t work to use plain dark window treatments that heat up by absorbing solar energy.

 Darker areas, such as the interior of your home, absorb sunlight (and the sun’s heat with it.)
 Dark colors retain the most heat.
-Light-colored and reflective window treatments can stop sunlight from ever penetrating indoors to begin with, meaning your indoor temperature will stay cooler from the start.
+Light-colored and reflective window treatments can stop sunlight from ever penetrating indoors, to begin with, meaning your indoor temperature will stay cooler from the start.

 Best Window Coverings to Keep Heat Out

 If you hate blocking the view outside with drapes or blinds, solar shades might be the best window treatment for you.
-These screens reduce glare, while still allowing a view similar to that of sheer draperies.
+These screens reduce glare while still allowing a view similar to that of sheer draperies.

 Solar shades are made of a high-tech mesh screen that effectively controls heat and light transference.
 Though they do not block light completely, these screens filter out harmful UV rays and bounce solar heat away from your rooms.
 Light or white solar shades provide the best heat reflection.

 Blackout curtains have a backing layer made of white vinyl or plastic.
-This opaque back side reflects light and does not allow any rays to pass through.
+This opaque backside reflects light and does not allow any rays to pass through.

-Not only effective for keeping your bedroom dark while sleeping, blackout curtains also keep the heat at bay.
+Not only effective for keeping your bedroom dark while sleeping, but blackout curtains also keep the heat at bay.
 While you can purchase curtains that are already lined, you can also buy separate blackout liners to hang behind your existing curtains.

 The best way to hang a blackout curtain is to mount it tightly to the wall from floor to ceiling.
 The more space these drapes occupy, the less light can penetrate through along the edges.